puppetlabs/trapperkeeper/README.md

 compared to any other clojure application, but there are a couple of things we've found useful:

-### Leinengen's `checkouts` feature
+### Leiningen's `checkouts` feature

 Since Trapperkeeper is intended to help modularize applications, it also increases the likelihood that you'll end up working with more than one code base / git repo at the same time.
-When you find yourself in this situation, leinengen's [checkouts](http://jakemccrary.com/blog/2012/03/28/working-on-multiple-clojure-projects-at-once/) feature is very useful.
+When you find yourself in this situation, Leiningen's [checkouts](http://jakemccrary.com/blog/2012/03/28/working-on-multiple-clojure-projects-at-once/) feature is very useful.

-### Leinengen's `trampoline` feature
+### Leiningen's `trampoline` feature

 If you need to test the shutdown behavior of your application, you may find yourself trying to do `lein run` and then sending a CTRL-C or `kill`.
-However, due to the way leinengen manages JVM processes, this CTRL-C will be handled by the lein process and won't actually make it to Trapperkeeper.
+However, due to the way Leiningen manages JVM processes, this CTRL-C will be handled by the lein process and won't actually make it to Trapperkeeper.
 If you need to test shutdown functionality, you'll want to use `lein trampoline run`.